-In the PHY_ON state, along with the crystal, the digital regulator, the synthesizer regulator, the VCO, and the RF regulators are powered up.
+In the PHY_ON state, along with the crystal, the digital regulator and the synthesizer regulator, VCO, and RF regulators are powered up.
 A baseband filter calibration is performed when this state is entered from the PHY_OFF state if the BB_CAL bit in the MODE_CONTROL register (Address 0x11A) is set.
 The device is ready to operate, and the PHY_TX and PHY_RX states can be entered.